SofAguiar/sofaguiar.github.io/README.md

-# SofAguiar's Portfolio
+# My Portifolio

-Welcome to my GitHub Pages portfolio!
+Welcome to my portfolio!
 This repository contains the source code for my personal website, where I showcase my projects and skills.

 ## Website Structure
 - **Home**: Introduction and featured projects.